 Your words said love.
 Your hands said hate.

 You stole me—my identity, my rights, my freedom.
-You were the thief in the darkness who dehumanized me, making me your pet, your chattel, your object to use for your will without concern for my wishes or well-being.
+You were the thief in the darkness who dehumanized me.
+You disgustingly acted like I was your pet, your chattel, your object to use for your will without concern for my wishes or well-being (for anyone’s well-being).
+You were grossly selfish, narcissistic.
 You were a taker, a trickster, a swindler, a charlatan.
-You took from me so that you could possess me the way a person possesses a trinket on a shelf.
-You controlled me, toyed with me, punished me, damaged me, and broke me.
+You enjoyed taking what you wanted at my expense.
+You gloated in it.

 I saw you in the shadows and watched you twist dreams into nightmares.
 You became my boogeyman.

 You imprisoned me in my silence.
 Remember the things you would say?
 Even in public, crowded spaces?
 You would sneak behind me or pass by me closely, and then you’d whisper comments and watch my reaction.
 You emotionally blackmailed me with the truth of what you’d done.
 You would say things in front of the crowd that contained some embedded, cryptic message.
 Even though you later said you weren’t sure if I even knew what you did during my sleeping moments (and you know I’ll never know all you did), you would say, “Yeah, S—— sure does like to sleep.”

 Then you would watch my reaction, knowing I would decode the meaning, or at least watching to see my reactions, to see what I knew and how much.
 I was terrified you’d tell others that I’d let you touch me.
 What could I say?
 No one would believe the real truth.
 It would be my word against yours.
 You knew I had to play along, didn’t you?
 You sadistically enjoyed making me squirm.
 You still sadistically enjoy humiliating me.